“Where am I” I thought.

 Who is Donna?

-I was silent, but he was watching me, waiting for my new words.
+I was silent with the doctor, he was watching me, waiting for my new words.

 I was trying to grasp the new woman in my mind.
 She kept dancing close to the edge of my memory, then steps back into the gloom.
 My arm began to throb and ache.